JoshAaronLevy/midnight-express/README.md

    2. 'Database' will allow you to select a database to include in the dependencies

    3. 'Both' will create a JSON file and initialize database prompts

+4. Choose a database type (if selected either 'Database' or 'Both' as the data source)

+   1. SQL

+   2. NoSQL

+5. Choose one of the following SQL databases (if 'SQL' was selected as the database type)

+   1. PostgreSQL

+   2. SQLite

+   3. MySQL

+   4. MariaDB

+   5. Other (Skips install, in case desired database is not in the list)

+6. Choose a NoSQL database (if 'NoSQL' was selected as the database type)

+   1. MongoDB

+   2. Other (Skips install, in case desired database is not in the list)

+7. Implement testing library with one of the following

+   1. Mocha/Chai

+   2. Jest

+   3. None